XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2012/is-agile-business-the-new-normal.md

 # Is Agile Business the New Normal
 {% embed url="https://www.youtube.com/watch?v=M6k2sc4PitE" %}

 In this webinar Pieter van Schalkwyk, MD of XMPro, will look at how "Agile" business changed the way we work and changed our expectation of the tools that support the way we work.
-Join Pieter...
+Join Pieter for a 30 minute webinar that will change the way you think about the erratic and unstructured way of work that you may find yourself and your organisation in.

+For more information on XMPro please visit our website: www.xmpro.com or send us an email: info@xmpro.com
 <details>
-<summary>Transcript</summary>In this webinar Pieter van Schalkwyk, MD of XMPro, will look at how "Agile" business changed the way we work and changed our expectation of the tools that support the way we work.
-Join Pieter...
-are you finding that your routine work
+<summary>Transcript</summary>are you finding that your routine work

 is replaced by knowledge style work is

 your business and the process is more

-complex than what they used to be

-exceptions becoming the norm now they're

-not the rule their the norm are the

-infrastructure or there are other

-information management tools that you

-use a lot more complex than what they

-used to be a lot more sophisticated than

-what they used to be and is in order to

-manage all the change in your

-organization as everyone is stuck in

-this analysis paralysis environment hi

-I'm Peter France kopek I'm the chief

-agility officer a Texan bro and I'd like

-to tell you that agile business might be

-the new normal for you so if you look at

-this further how agile are you would you

-like to be more agile and probably not

-yourself if you look at this photo but

-you can also sign question about your

-business would you like your business to

-be more agile and would you so that you

-can bend over backwards to accommodate

-changes in business environment as you

-can see this is pretty it looks pretty

-uncomfortable but as soon as you've got

-the hang of it it actually adds a lot of

-value to what you do so today we're

-going to talk at we're going to have a

-look at how agile business change the

-way that we work and also our

-expectations of the tools that we use to

-manage that work this essentially three

-things I'm going to talk about today or

-that I'm going to look at and the one is

-how did we change the agile business now

-when did this happen the second thing is
+complex than what they used to be are

+exceptions becoming the norm now um

+they're not the rule they're the norm uh

+are the infrastructure or

+the are the information management tools

+that you use a lot more complex than

+what they used to be and a lot more

+sophis iated than what they used to be

+and is it harder to manage all the

+change in your organization as everyone

+is stuck in this

+analysis paralysis environment hi I'm

+Peter F scalek I'm the chief agility

+officer at XM Pro and I'd like to tell

+you that agile business might be the new

+normal for

+you so if you look at this photo how

+agile are you uh would you like to be

+more

+agile and probably not yourself if you

+look at this photo but you can ask the

+same question about your business would

+you like your business to be um more

+agile and would you so that you can bend

+over backwards to accommodate changes in

+business environment as you can see this

+is pretty it looks pretty uncomfortable

+but as soon as you've got the hang of it

+it actually adds a lot of value um to

+what you do so today we're going to talk

+at we're going to have a look at how

+agile business buiness change the way

+that we work and also our expectations

+of the tools that we use to manage that

+work so essentially three things I'm

+going to talk about today or that I'm

+going to look at and the one is um how

+did we change to Agile business now when

+did this happen the second thing is uh

 how did it change the way that we work

 and then thirdly how do we change the

-the tools that we use to support this
+the tools that we use to

-new way of work so let's start with the
+support uh this new way of work so let's

-first one is agile business the new
+start with the first one is agile

-normal so
+business The New

+Normal

-the first thing i'd like i'd like to
+so the first thing I'd like uh I'd like

-have a look is the change to agile you
+to have a look is the change to Agile

-know the actual change that happens to
+you know the actual change that that

-agile business and the and just looking
+happens to Agile business and the um and

-at how did this happen so and what do we
+just looking at how did this

+happen so uh and what do we mean by Adel

-mean by agile business I'd like two
+business so I'd like to approach this

-approaches once again from three
+once again from three different angles

-different angles and the first one is to
+and the first one is to look at the

-look at the dictionary definition of
+dictionary definition of what agile

-what agile means what I quite like is
+means and what I quite like is the fact

-the fact that it says it is a quick and
+that it says it is a quick and

+well-coordinated

-well-coordinated in movement sort of
+uh um uh in movement sort of agile leap

-agile leap and secondly the ability to
+and secondly the ability to think

-think quickly and if you look at the
+quickly um and if you look at the

-antonyms it's awkward sluggish and which
+antonyms it's awkward sluggish and um

-of these describe your business this
+which of these describe your

-might not be sort of quite like what
+business this might not be sort of quite

-your business is right at the moment or
+like what your business is right at the

-the way that day that you see your the
+moment or the the way that that you see

-the current way that your business work
+your uh the the current way that your

+business work but

-but is this a sort of way that your
+um is this the sort of way that your

-business needs the guy is from this
+business needs to go is uh from this

-definition would you like to have a more
+definition which you like to have a more

 quick and responsive versus awkward and

-sluggish top business the challenges
+sluggish type um business the challenge

-that that even though you might not be
+is that that even though you may not be

 making that change a lot of businesses

-around you aren't doing that so for
+around you are doing that so for example

-example five years ago the average
+5 years ago the average product life

-product lifecycle was around two years
+cycle was around 2 years and now it is

-and now it is less than two months and
+less than two months and in consumer

-in consumer electronics it is even down
+electronics it is even down to three

-to three months for some products so I
+months for some products so I don't know

-don't if you've noticed if you if you've
+if you've noticed if you if you've gone

-gone by Sony video camera or even just a
+Buy Sony video camera or even just a d

-download book the three months of the
+notebook that three months after you

-you bought a specific model it's no
+bought a specific model it's no longer

-longer available to the whole product
+available the whole product life cycles

-lifecycles becomes so quick and
+become so quick and everything around us

-everything around us has become nice
+has become um has become active and

-become active and lively rather than
+Lively rather than

-sluggish our software is gone the same
+sluggish software is gone the same way

-one often do you find that you are
+how often do you find that your iPhone

-financed install app updates mine does
+has install app updates um mine does it

-it at least once a week on the software
+at least once a week on the software

 itself and if you look at guys like

-Microsoft which in the enterprise
+Microsoft which uh in the enterprise

 software space you'll find that

 Microsoft Office seem to have a new

-version area and I here with windows 8
+version every year and I here with

-under not be

-they're not talking windows 7 windows
+Windows 8 they not um they're now

+talking Windows 7 Windows 8 and I'm not

-icon I'm not sure another started
+sure I know they've started working on

-working on windows 9 so they can't use
+Windows 9 so they can't use Windows 2008

-Windows 2008 anymore because within 2000
+anymore because within 201 in 11 124 and

-and in 11 12 14 and by the time i get to
+by the time we get to Windows 2016

-windows 2016 i'll probably have won a
+they'll probably have um one every

-record as they had to change the
+quarter so uh they had to change the

-numbering convention just got to to
+numbering convention just to be able to

-accommodate the change that we see in as
+to uh accommodate the change that we see

-everything accelerates and and it goes
+um in in as everything accelerates and

-forward so if we look at an agile from
+and it goes forward so if we look at um

+at agile from a from a software

-my from my software perspective and most
+perspective and most people know agile

-people know agile as a software
+as a software development methodology

-development methodology this is not what

-this talk is around it is not but it
+this is not what this talk is around it

-really gives us a good framework to
+is not um but it really gives us a good

-understand how other areas of business
+framework to understand how other

+um areas of business have adopted an

-have adopted an agile approach in actual
+agile approach in actual fact the agile

-fact the agile guys have come when I say
+guys have come when I say agile guys

-agile guys agile software development
+agile software development guys have

-guys have come up with what they call
+have come up with what they call the

+agile

-the agile manifesto and because of this
+Manifesto and um because of this fast

-fast changing pace in software
+changing Pace in software development um

-development and we can we can replace a
+and we can we can replace a lot of the

-lot of the words in here with business
+words in here with business words um but

-words but what I'm going to do right now
+what I'm going to do right now is just

-is just very quickly it's all around
+very quickly um it's all around

 interactions it's all around things that

-work right now instead of spinning your
+work right now instead of spending your

+life

-life desire mining it doesn't say that
+designning it doesn't say that they

-they don't there's no documentation but
+don't there's no documentation but it's

-it's making sure that there's working
+making sure that there's working

 software working business processes

-working in business intelligence or
+working uh in business intelligence or

-whatever the case instead of spinning so
+whatever the case instead of spending so

-much time if you look at the BI tools
+much time if you look at um the bi tools

-the whole intelligent experimentation I
+the whole uh um intelligent

-love that term for BPM as well but and
+experimentation um I love that term for

+for BPM as well but the whole working

-the whole working software concept so
+software concept so you get your bi

-you'll get your bi working quickly to
+working quickly get your BPM working

-BPM working get your strategy's working
+quick get your strategies working

 quickly instead of spending a lot of

-time trying to document that and then
+time trying to document um that and then

-also collaboration oven contract
+also collaboration of uh contract

 negotiation so there's a continuous

-collaboration in this whole agile
+collaboration um in this whole agile

-approach so if you look at some of the
+approach so if you look at s the

 software

-world as a methodology they were the
+um uh world as a methodology um they

-leading guys in this and not and and
+were the leading guys in this and and

-it's a great example of what I see as
+and it's a great example of what I see

-agile as a methodology even for
+as agile as a methodology even for

 businesses and business processes and